 Something to note, though I won’t expand much on this right now: despite getting only 17mpg combined (the same as the 2021 4Runner, believe it or not), our truck is relatively sustainable.

-Going out on a limb, I'm willing to bet that our truck produces less waste per mile than the average modern electric car, especially when you account for the manufacturing process and the disposal of parts which need replacing over the vehicle's lifespan.
-Our truck was made before planned obsolescence became the norm, and very few of the parts on it require even occasional replacement.
-These old Toyota trucks in particular were overbuilt, so parts last a lot longer before they need replacing.
+Going out on a limb, I’m willing to bet that our truck produces less waste per mile than the average modern car, especially when you account for the manufacturing process and the disposal of parts which need replacing over the vehicle’s lifespan.
+Our truck was made before planned obsolescence became the norm ↗, and very few of the parts on it require even occasional replacement.

-This doesn't make us better people than anybody else, but it is interesting to think about from the standpoint of sustainable consumption.
+This doesn’t make us better people than anybody else, but it’s interesting to think about from the standpoint of sustainable consumption.

 Truck commit history